-UniSA’s long history in health education and research includes 50 years of pharmacy teaching, more than 40 years in occupational therapy and physiotherapy, and the largest school of nursing and midwifery in South Australia.
+UniSA’s long history in health education and research includes 50 years of pharmacy teaching, more than 40 years in occupational therapy and physiotherapy, and the largest university teaching nursing and midwifery in Australia.
 Today the University continues to innovate and grow its contribution to building a healthy community.

 Home to South Australia's premier health and biomedical research institute, the Sansom Institute for Health Research, UniSA's health presence now extends from our City East campus into the Adelaide BioMed City - a health and biomedical precinct located next door to and on our City West campus.

 We are committed to being an integral part of Adelaide's BioMed City, bringing the health, technology and science expertise with our UniSA Cancer Research Institute and connecting our research with the Royal Adelaide Hospital and the South Australian Health and Medical Research Institute (SAHMRI).

 The UniSA Cancer Research Institute is home to advanced health and medical research and teaching, the community-focused futuristic museum of discovery MOD., and the Innovation and Collaboration Centre (ICC).

 The building houses more than 180 cancer researchers and 50 research students who collaborate and work towards a holistic approach to research into the prevention, diagnosis and impact of cancer, and its treatment on physical, psychosocial/spiritual and economic wellbeing.

 It also features Australia’s first Science on a Sphere - a room-sized display that shows planetary data on a six-foot sphere - and allows UniSA students to undertake research into the prevention, diagnosis, impact and holistic treatment of cancer, along with pharmaceuticals, drug recovery and therapeutics.